 But because Bob has regularly placed orders with Jane in the past, Jane has an existing business relationship with Bob as well as a reasonable expectation of future economic profit.

-To help you better understand “interference with prospective economic relations,” our California personal injury lawyers discuss, below:
+To help you better understand the law, our California personal injury lawyers discuss:

-- 1. The elements of “intentional interference with prospective economic relations” in California
+- 1. What are the elements of “intentional interference with prospective economic advantage” in California?

-- 2. What constitutes an “existing business relationship” under California law?
+- 2. What constitutes an “existing business relationship”?

-- 3. Proving the defendant had knowledge of the business relationship
+- 3. How do I prove the defendant had knowledge of the business relationship?

-- 4. Damages / reasonable expectation of future economic beneﬁt to the plaintiff
+- 4. What is a reasonable expectation of future economic beneﬁt?

-- 5. The requirement that the defendant’s conduct be “independently wrongful”
+- 5. What does it mean that the defendant’s conduct is “independently wrongful”?

-- 6. Proving that the defendant acted intentionally
+- 6. How do I prove the defendant acted intentionally?

-1. The elements of “intentional interference with prospective economic relations” in California
+1. What are the elements of “intentional interference with prospective economic advantage” in California?

-To make out a case for interference with economic advantage, a plaintiff must prove that:
+To make out a California common law cause of action for interference with economic advantage, a plaintiff must prove that:

 - The plaintiff had an economic relationship with a third party, with the probability of future economic beneﬁt to the plaintiff;

-- The defendant engaged in wrongful conduct in order to disrupt the relationship or with knowledge that disruption was substantially certain to occur;
+- The defendant engaged in wrongful conduct in order to disrupt the relationship or with the defendant’s knowledge that disruption was substantially certain to occur;

-- As a result of defendant’s conduct, the relationship was actually disrupted, and
+- As a result of defendant’s interference, there was an actual breach or actual disruption of the relationship, and

-- Because of the disruption, the plaintiff suffered economic harm.2
+- Because of the defendant’s actions, the plaintiff suffered economic harm.2

-Let’s take a closer look at some of these elements.
+Let’s take a closer look at some of these elements of tortious interference claims.

-An essential element of intentional interference is an existing business relationship.
-It does not need to be a contractual relationship.
+An essential element of intentional interference under state law is an existing business relationship.
+It does not need to be a contractual relationship with an existing contract.
 But prior business dealings are required.3

 In the first example set forth above, for instance, Bob’s Bicycles has purchased toner ink from Jane in the past.

-But if Jane and Kevin are both pursuing the same new customer and Kevin breaks a law in order to get the business, Jane cannot sue for interference since there is no existing business relationship to disrupt.
+But if Jane and Kevin are both pursuing the same new customer and Kevin breaks a law in order to get the business, Jane cannot sue for interference since there is no existing business relationship or valid contract to disrupt.

-3. Proving the defendant had knowledge of the business relationship
+3. How do I prove the defendant had knowledge of the business relationship?

 To recover for interference with prospective economic advantage, is not enough that there was an existing business relationship.
 The defendant must also have known about it.